top of page

 • 3 min read

 Thirty years ago, marketers handled logos, brochures, and maybe the occasional TV ad.
-They were the "creatives"—important, sure, but nowhere near the core of business strategy.
+Their core responsibility was "creatives"—important, but not so near the core of business strategy for many companies.

 Fast forward to 2025, and that same department is now running your tech stack, tracking customer behavior across five platforms, owning a chunk of your sales funnel, and obsessing over how to make your product sticky enough to drive repeat revenue.